johnwilldonicely/LDAS/README.md

 		$ ./INSTALLER install --scope global --zip LDAS-master.zip

 #### 4. [optional] - delete the INSTALLER
-You might wnat to keep the installer if the installation was nit successful.
+You might wnat to keep the installer if the installation was not successful.
 But once it is, the program xs-setup will perform the same functions and others.